Fall abortion battle propels huge early voter turnout for an Ohio special election next week

 Not this time.

-As of Tuesday, more than 488,000 people had voted by mail or in-person since early voting began July 11, according to data collected by The Associated Press.
-That is far higher than final early voting figures for the two previous midterm primary elections, which included races for governor and Congress.
+As of Wednesday, more than 533,000 people had voted by mail or in-person since early voting began July 11, according to data collected by The Associated Press.
+That's nearly double the final early voting figures for Ohio's two previous midterm primary elections, which included races for governor and Congress.
 In the May 2022 primary, for example, 288,700 people voted early, according to AP data.

 It's also more than three times the roughly 142,000 early ballots cast by mail or in-person during last year's August elections, although drawing a comparison is tricky.
 August special elections traditionally have been held in even-numbered years and are intended for local races and issues.
 The last statewide question on an August ballot in Ohio was in 1926.